peeramid-labs/rankify-contracts/.changeset/thin-timers-wink.md

     - Game creation parameters (`getCreateGameParams`) now include `proposingPhaseDuration` and `votePhaseDuration`.
   - **Proof Generation (`scripts/proofs.ts`)**:
     - `generateDeterministicPermutation` calls in `getPlayerVoteSalt`, `mockVotes`, and `generateEndTurnIntegrity` now consistently use `turn: Number(turn)` (removed `- 1` offset).
+- **Minor contract improvements & bug fixes**:
+  - Enhanced RankifyInstanceGameMastersFacet and LibQuadraticVoting to include additional voting data
+  - Modified `LibQuadraticVoting` to return the `finalizedVotingMatrix` alongside scores, improving the tracking of voting outcomes.
+  - Updated `RankifyInstanceGameMastersFacet` to emit new parameters `isActive` and `finalizedVotingMatrix` in the `VotingStageResults` event.
+  - Adjusted `LibRankify` to initialize the `isActive` array for players, ensuring accurate game state representation.
+  - `LibQuadraticVoting.precomputeValues` in `createGame` now takes correctly `params.minPlayerCnt` as argument to minimum expected vote items;

 - **Deployment and Build Process Updates (specific to this branch/PR)**:
   - `deploy/02_deployRankify.ts`: Initial token minting wrapped in try-catch.